respunn/Fivem-Logging/README.md

 One file python discord bot.<br>
 I'll improve and simplify the code so you can see it better.

-You can use log players without admin panel or authorization.
+You can log players without admin panel or authorization.
 (You can use this Log only if the files are not hidden from server-side!)<br>
 You can use race command to calculate post-race fares.<br>
 (1st: %60, 2nd: %30, 3rd: %10, but the third player gets the lowest entry fee.)